pspdev/pspdev.github.io/README.md

 make
 </pre>

-<p>This will result in an EBOOT.PBP file in the build directory.
-Put it in a directory in ms0:/PSP/GAME/ and the PSP can run it.</p>
+This will result in an EBOOT.PBP file in the build directory.
+Put it in a directory in ms0:/PSP/GAME/ and the PSP can run it.

 </details>
 </p>